Cecish/RestaurantSimulation/README.md

 ![restaurant_simulation2](https://user-images.githubusercontent.com/16817374/105645107-c733cc80-5e99-11eb-9434-20e03e662f17.JPG)

 ## Important notes
-The *restaurant simulation* software has been submitted as part of a university assesment and is licensed here under the Apache License, version 2.0.
+The *restaurant simulation* software has been submitted as part of a university assessment and is licensed here under the Apache License, version 2.0.

 Plagiarism is :thumbsdown: and you are not allowed to re-use any part of this project without giving due credit.